maithemewp/mai-analytics/README.md

 add_action( 'wp_head', function() {
 	$analytics = function_exists( 'mai_analytics_tracker' ) ? mai_analytics_tracker() : false;

-	// Bail if the Matomo instance is not available of not authenticated. if ( ! $analytics ) {
+	// Bail if the Matomo instance is not available or not authenticated. if ( ! $analytics ) {
 		return;
 	}